Skip to main content

 Your community housing provider may meet with you to develop a plan to minimise the risk of damage or uncleanliness happening again.

-If your community housing provider wants more than your bond, it can make a claim against your bond plus a compensation claim.
+Your community housing provider can apply to Rental Dispute Resolution Victoria (RDRV) to claim some or all of your bond.
+If it wants more than your bond amount, it can make a claim for your bond plus compensation.

 If your community housing provider makes a large claim, this page has information on where to get help.